Book your tickets now for Out Shopping: The dresses of Marion and Maud Sambourne curator talk

 Friday, 6 September

 Join us on this exclusive visit for Costume Society members.
 Set in a beautiful historic house this exhibition is sure to be a feast for the eyes and has the added bonus of a talk by the curator of the exhibition, Hannah Lund and afternoon tea.
+Please book by the 4th September to confirm your place.

 After an introductory talk about Out Shopping: The dresses of Marion and Maud with Hannah Lund, there will be time to see the exhibition followed by tea and cake at Leighton House.
 The exhibition showcases nationally significant outfits, some never seen before, which were worn by this middle-class mother (Marion Sambourne was the wife of Victorian Illustrator and Punch cartoonist, Linley Sambourne) and her affluent daughter, Maud.